prax-wallet/prax/docs/guiding-principles.md

 - [Vitest](https://vitest.dev/) for unit testing
 - [Turborepo](https://turbo.build/) for builds

 It should not be possible to ship code that hasn't gone through the fire.
-Further, the use of `eslint` with quite high standards ([packages/eslint-config-custom/index.js](../packages/eslint-config-custom/index.js)) is necessary to keep the codebase code quality high.
+Further, the use of `eslint` with [quite high standards](https://github.com/penumbra-zone/web/tree/main/packages/configs) is necessary to keep the codebase code quality high.
 See [CI/CD guide](ci-cd.md) for running commands locally.

 ## Modularity from the beginning